-Even more useful is a tip that reader Brian gave me at Chicago Seminars this weekend.
+Even more useful is a tip that reader Brian gave me at the Chicago Seminars a few years ago.
 Google image search one of the images on any listing.
 (Here’s how.)
 This will show you if the photo is anywhere else on line, likely on another rental site or on a craigslist post with contact info.

 Airbnb is amazing and a big part of my cheapskate lodging strategy.
-I plan to use it many times over the next 6-9 months for rentals ranging from a few weeks to a few months across South America and Europe.
+I plan to use it many times over the next 6-9 months for rentals ranging from a few weeks to a few months across the world.